batyrchary/Junior/README.md

-Here I have implementations from my junior year in METU
+Here I have implementations from my junior year at METU